A Unique Look Behind the Scenes of Fashion Shows

 "Disorientating the viewer is really what I am looking for – what happens when you ask ‘is what I am seeing real?’ or ‘can I relate to my own senses?’
 I want[ed] the viewer to experience and emotionally acknowledge my interest in [these] surroundings in a dizzy, blurry, confusing, messed-up way, while still being real.
 Whether I am shooting fashion or a personal series, I like to investigate the different levels of visual perception and tear them apart.
 I’m interested in how we perceive three-dimensional contexts, and how this relates to a lot of things like hallucination and optical illusions.
 It’s not really about how fashion should look or appear, it’s more about how we perceive objects and surroundings.”

-Voies Off runs until September 24, 2017, as part of Les Rencontres d’Arles Photography Festival.
+Voies Off runs July 3 to September 24, 2017, as part of Les Rencontres d’Arles Photography Festival.